 Nancy Hart School Road Area 2013 CDBG project

 Mr. Goran presented an update of construction progress on this project.
 Mr. Goran asked for comments regarding Mr. Charles Wood’s email to the Board regarding tap fees.
-The Board agreed to make no changes to the current tap fees.
-Mr. Goran explained he had been contacted regarding extending the new waterline off Whippoorwill Tr. onto Deep Woods Rd. for approximately 1200 feet because of at least one contaminated well and possibly others.
+The Board to make no changes to the current tap fees.
+Mr. Goran explained he had been contacted regarding extending the new waterline off Whippoorwill Tr. onto Deep Woods Rd for approximately 1200 feet because of at least one contaminated well and possibly others.
 There are potentially 6 new customers with a cost of approximately $15,000.
 Mr. Haley suggested installing 2” waterline to get them service and Mr. Goran stated that eventually HCWSA would want fire protection on the entire road including the wildlife management area.
 The Board agreed for Mr. Goran to investigate grant funding with the immediate threat and danger grant or other possible grants and possible cost sharing with the Department of Natural Resources or others.
 The Board asked for a proposal regarding costs and grants at the next meeting.

 Airline area water tank / connector project